JasonSanford/weather-tab/README.md

 ## Weather Tab

+This is a Chrome extension to show your current location and weather in new tabs.

 I stole most of the ideas here from [MapTab](https://github.com/bsudekum/MapTab), but instead of showing a random location on a pretty map, we show your current location on a pretty map with the current weather.

 ![](screenshots/1.png)